garylirocks/quickrefs/azure-storage.markdown

 - Default access tier (*Standard accounts only, Does not apply to Premium accounts*)
   - Hot or cool
   - *Only applies to blobs*
-  - Can be specified for each blob (Hot/Cool/Archive)
+  - Can be specified for each blob individually (Hot/Cool/Archive)

 - Redundancy